Mr. Broadway (film)

 Mr. Broadway is a 1933 American pre-Code comedy film written by Abel Green and Ed Sullivan.
 The film was directed by Johnnie Walker (1894–1949) who was also a silent film actor and producer, and stars Sullivan along with a cast of celebrity walk-ons.
 It was shot in New York City.

 Plot

-The plot involves a newspaper reporter (Ed Sullivan, aka "Mr. Broadway") gathering material for his column.
+The plot involves a newspaper reporter (Ed Sullivan, aka "Mr. Broadway") gathering material for his column for the New York Daily News.
 The plot was patterned on a similar film by columnist Walter Winchell, Broadway Through a Keyhole (1933).
 The Sullivan film primarily serves as a vehicle for him to escort viewers to various trendy New York nightclubs to watch celebrities.
+The nightclubs featured were Nils T. Granlund's Paradise and Hollywood and the Central Park Casino.
+Abe Lyman's band is playing at the Paradise; Isham Jones at the Hollywood; and Eddy Duchin at the Casino.